vault27/Foundation/ospf.md

 LSA types:

 - 1 - Router LSA
-   - Contains all links with IPs, masks and metrics, link type, and a list of neighboring routers (in that area) on each interface
-   - Flooded only within its area of origin, represents stub networks as well
-   - Does it contain connected routers?
-   - We see this as “O” routes in the routing table
 - 2 - Network
-  - Used in transit broadcast of NBMA Network: network, where several routers are connected, and where DR exists
-  - Created by DR
-  - Flooded only inside area
-  - It includes the network ID, subnet mask and also the list of attached routers in the transit
-  - We see this as “O” routes in the routing table
 - 3 - Net Summary - Created by ABR, represent subnets listed in one's area LSA 1 and 2 to advertise to another area.
 Defines links(subnets) and costs , but no topology, goes between areas.
 We see them as “OIA” routes.
 - 4 - ASBR Summary - The same as LSA 3, but how to reach ASBR router
 - 5 - AS external - created by ASBRs.
 They are used to propogate external routes - routes, which are redistributed from other protocols or other OSPF process